The kind of stories that have Chicago written all over them.

 In the midst of the Great Depression, Chicago opened an extravagant World's Fair.
 The exposition celebrated "A Century of Progress" in the city and highlighted technological innovations such as the twelve-sided House of Tomorrow.
 It is such an important event in the city’s history that it is even commemorated on the Chicago Flag, represented by one of the four red stars.
 In 2000, WTTW's Chicago Stories looked back on the fair.

 The Bungalow: Sweet Home Chicago

 Chicago is known the world over for its architecture, but the Chicago bungalow is “Sweet Home Chicago.”
 These squat, solid, rectangular, one-and-a-half story homes were built between 1910 and 1940.
 They were mass-built homes, which were the first to incorporate central heating, electricity and modern plumbing.

 1969 was an eventful year, including in Chicago, with confrontations between the so-called establishment and those seeking political and social change.
 In September, the Chicago Eight conspiracy trial began.
 In October, the conspiracy trial became a rallying point for the era’s most infamous radicals, the Weathermen, who came to Chicago for four “Days of Rage.”
-And in December, Black Panther leader Fred Hampton was killed in his apartment by Chicago police.
+And in December, Black Panther leader Fred Hampton was killed by Chicago police.